qawolf/qawolf/docs/docs/use_a_test_attribute.md

 <button>Submit</button>
 ```

-By default, when running a test QA Wolf's selector logic would look for a button with the "Submit" text.
+By default, when running a test QA Wolf's selector logic will look for a button with the "Submit" text.
 However, if we change this element too much in our front end code, our tests may no longer be able to find it.

-To explicity label our element for use in testing, we'll add the `data-qa` attribute:
+To explicity label our element for use in testing, we'll add the `data-qa` attribute with a value of `"submit"`:

 ```html
 <button data-qa="submit">Submit</button>